music theory online : temperament & pitch calculatorlesson 27T

 Analysis of published temperaments used in the temperament/tuning calculator in lesson 27

 In some data, the intervals have been rounded to the nearest cent.
 We have combined sources where they are giving essentially the same figures but to different degrees of accuracy, using the source that provides accurate data to the greatest number of decimal points.
-Readers who have information on other useful or interesting temperaments are encouraged to contact us.
+Readers who have information on other useful or interesting temperaments are encouraged to contact us

 We treat D# at the top of the chain of 5ths as being of the same pitch-class as the Eb at the bottom.
-All the temperaments studied here have been designed so that this will be the case.
-All temperaments assume the octaves are pure (i.e. 2:1).
+All the temperaments studied here have been designed so that this will be the case - all temperaments assume the octaves are pure (i.e. 2:1)

 temperament/tuningpitch of a' (default value 440Hz)